 “Which question?”
 Roman asked.

 “About Wilhara’s visions,” she started, her black eyes boring into Roman’s.
 They looked just like his did when he turned.
 “And the circumstances in which they can be changed.
-It’s the Enforcers.
-Only the Enforcers can change the course of what Wilhara has seen.”
+It’s the Guardians.
+Only the Guardians can change the course of what Wilhara has seen.”

 Devikra reached out to caress his cheek and Roman flinched, fearing the fiery touch.
 But it didn’t hurt; her skin felt comfortably warm.
 “You know who I am, now?
 I can change these visions, dear, but I need you to trust me,” she said.
 “Are you still set in your course?
 Will you still go to Orean?”

 “Very well,” Devikra said, her expression darkening.
 She cupped his face in both of her hands, and when Roman tried to back away, he found himself frozen in place.
 No matter how he tried to move his body, it didn’t listen.
 “I’m sorry for what I have to do now.
 When this is all over, I’ll fix it, if you survive.”